jack-chen1688/cxl-test-tool/DCD-Qemu-Explanation.md

 ### QMP command sent by the cxl-tool.py

-In the above seqenuce, cxl-tool.py will create write the following command to the /tmp/qmp-add.json.
+In the above sequence, cxl-tool.py will create and write the following command to the /tmp/qmp-add.json.
 ```
 $ cat /tmp/qmp-add.json
 {